-Table 5-13 - Passenger Terminal Facility Alternative 3B Summary al Layout senger and baggage processing facility with a two-level Includes the development of a new consolidated pas senger and baggage processing facility with a two-level Includes the development of a new consolidated passenger and baggage processing facility with a two-level building and support roadway/curbside system.
+Table 5-13 - Passenger Terminal Facility Alternative 3B Summary

+General Layout Includes the development of a new consolidated passenger and baggage processing facility with a two-level building and support roadway/curbside system.
 All existing gates are replaced with a large new contact gate concourse and centralized security checkpoint and concessions core.
 Arrivals building will be repurposed as a ground transportation center and will also provide area for airport administrative offices on the second level.
-Advantages Disadvantages → Provides adequate additional facilities for all terminal requirements → Consolidates the security checkpoint, improves TSA staffing and eliminates duplicate facilities → Enables a new central FIS facility below an expanded security checkpoint → Provides passenger access to all post-security facilities, services, and concessions → Maximizes flexibility and future expandability for airline gate utilization and operations → Removes deficiencies in passenger circulation → Combines split facilities for the ticketing and arrivals halls (reduces passenger confusion) → Eliminates the overly complex roadway layout → Provides an expanded area for airport administrative offices → Provides a new GTC to house all ground transportation functions Source: CHA.
-2019.
-Higher capital costs, with substantial new facilities and a reconfigured GTC/administrative building Highly difficult construction phasing with impact to passenger and tenant activity Four concourses will result in duplication of concessions and operational functions Multiple concourses may result in complex signage and passenger confusion.
-Retains long walking distance to parking garages
+Advantages Disadvantages → Provides adequate additional facilities for all terminal requirements → Consolidates the security checkpoint, improves TSA staffing and eliminates duplicate facilities → Enables a new central FIS facility below an expanded security checkpoint → Provides passenger access to all post-security facilities, services, and concessions → Maximizes flexibility and future expandability for airline gate utilization and operations → Removes deficiencies in passenger circulation → Combines split facilities for the ticketing and arrivals halls (reduces passenger confusion) → Eliminates the overly complex roadway layout → Provides an expanded area for airport administrative offices → Provides a new GTC to house all ground transportation functions → Higher capital costs, with substantial new facilities and a reconfigured GTC/administrative building → Highly difficult construction phasing with impact to passenger and tenant activity → Four concourses will result in duplication of concessions and operational functions → Multiple concourses may result in complex signage and passenger confusion. → Retains long walking distance to parking garages